-- Spill containment, absorbent socks, spill pads, clean-up equipment (suction pumps, hoes, vacuum trucks) manpower sources shall be assessed and established in place (where applicable Ex. working near a water body / defined fishery) as a contingency plan at the risk planning stage. - All spills are to be reported on a FLINT Incident Investigation Report, along with a Spill Report Addendum.
+- Spill containment, absorbent socks, spill pads, clean-up equipment (suction pumps, hoes, vacuum trucks) manpower sources shall be assessed and established in place (where applicable - Ex. working near a water body / defined fishery) as a contingency plan at the risk planning stage. - All spills are to be reported

-12.3 RECORD KEEPING & DOCUMENTATION
+12.3 RECORD KEEPING AND DOCUMENTATION